kide-vm/kide/README.md

 Processing goes through layers: Ruby --> Vool --> Mom --> Risc --> Arm --> binary .

-Currently most functional constructs work to some (usable) degree, ie if, while, assignment, ivars, calling and dynamic dispatch all work.
-Work continues on blocks currently, see below.
+Currently most basic constructs work to some (usable) degree, ie if, while, assignment, ivars, calling and dynamic dispatch all work.
+Simple blocks, those that ruby passes implicitly also work (lambdas not).

+Work continues on memory management, which turns out to be pretty basic to do just about anything, even counting to a million.

 ## Layers